gradkell/dbsign-examples/java/dbsign-signature-library/README.md

 </s>
 ```

-The XML format is very simple and designed to be as low-overhead as possible.
+The XML format is very simple and designed to be as space-efficient as possible.
 The `<s>` tag is a section and the `<i>` tag is an item.
 The `n` attribute is the name of the section or item.
 Notice that the items in a section are in order.
-Also not that the `Date` objects are all in a certain format and the UTC timezone.  `CCanonicalDtbs.setItem()` is overloaded for common data types so that the data is always represented in exactly the same way.
+Also not that the `Date` objects are all in a specific ISO 8601 compliant format and in the UTC timezone.  `CCanonicalDtbs.setItem()` is overloaded for common data types so that the data is always represented in exactly the same way.

 ## Building the Code